eProsima/Shapes-Demo-Docs/docs/test3.rst

    :align: center

 As you can see in the previous image, we observe the last position followed by a tail with the last 99 positions published.
-The value introduced in History delimits the size of this tail.
+The value introduced in History delimits the size of this stele.
 If we modify this value and we introduce a smaller value, such as 30, we will see a minor stele.
 (You can see that in the following image)

 .. image:: test3_4.png